coderrio/Coderr.Client/ReadMe.md

-Core client for codeRR
+Core client for Coderr
 ======================

 ![](https://1tcompany.visualstudio.com/_apis/public/build/definitions/75570083-b1ef-4e78-88e2-5db4982f756c/4/badge) [![NuGet](https://img.shields.io/nuget/dt/codeRR.Client.svg?style=flat-square)]()

-This client library is used to manually report exceptions to codeRR (`Err.Report(exception)`).
+This client library is used to manually report exceptions to Coderr (`Err.Report(exception)`).

-For more information about codeRR, check the [homepage](https://coderrapp.com).
+For more information about Coderr, visit our [homepage](https://coderr.io).

 # Installation

-1. Download and install the [codeRR server](https://github.com/coderrapp/coderr.server) or create an account at [coderrapp.com](https://coderrapp.com/live)
+1. Download and install the [Coderr Community Server](https://github.com/coderrio/coderr.server) or create a free account at [Coderr Cloud](https://app.coderr.io)
 2. Install this client library (using nuget `coderr.client`)
 3. Configure the credentials from your codeRR account in your `Program.cs`.